Manojkl/Cost_To_Consumers-CTC/AGI/HealthcareBot/Readme.md

 What are the food taken during these periods Environment in
 Check out other dimensions
+Keep the human in the loop to monitor
 Every individual have their own LLM trained on their own data